scala-blitz/scala-blitz.github.com/home/documentation/optimize.md

 that is supposed to be used to speedup data-parallel operations on normal scala collections.

 Using optimize rewrites data-parallel operations from scala collections to operations from workstealing collections, providing you all advantages: eliminated boxing, better inlining, data-structure specialization.
-This commonly gives 10-20x speedup for operations having small amount of work per-element.
+This commonly gives 2-3x speedup for operations having small amount of work per-element, but for some tests speedup can be as big as 50x.

 ## Quick example
 Imagine you have some code, written previously that solver [Problem 1 from project Euler](https://projecteuler.net/problem=1).

-	def problem1 = {
+	def ProjectEuler1(x: Range) = {
-      (1 to 1000).filter(x => (x % 3 == 0)|| (x % 5 == 0)).reduce(_ + _)
+      x.filter(x => (x % 3 == 0)|| (x % 5 == 0)).reduce(_ + _)
     }

 And you want it to run faster :-).